EnviroDIY/ModularSensors/examples/EnviroDIY_Monitoring_Kit/ReadMe.md

 - Go back to the web page for your site on [Monitor My Watershed](http://monitormywatershed.org/)
 - Find and click the white "View Token UUID List" button above the small map on your site page.
-- Paste the copied UUIDs into your sketch, _replacing_  lines 93-108.
+- Paste the copied UUIDs into your sketch, _replacing_ the text between `Beginning of Token UUID List` and `End of Token UUID List`.

 ```cpp
 // ---------------------   Beginning of Token UUID List   ---------------------